Kit and Ace

 For the brand's U.S. debut in 2015, Kit and Ace settled on a 1,851-square-foot storefront in New York City's trendy NoLita neighborhood (the store is now closed).
 The store's look was designed by Vancouver architects Evoke International Design in partnership with B+N Industries.

-The Nolita store exudes a relaxed yet modern vibe.
-Reclaimed redwood planks flank the exterior of the store, and inside, warm white ash floors and white extruded metal wall panels brighten the space.
-The simplicity is broken up by splashes of Kit and Ace’s signature blue, as well as copper accents.
+The shop exuded a relaxed yet modern vibe.
+Reclaimed redwood planks flanked the exterior of the store, and inside, warm white ash floors and white metal wall panels brightened the space.
+The simplicity was broken up by splashes of Kit and Ace’s signature blue, as well as copper accents.

-“The materials used were intended to be representative of a simple West Coast modern design aesthetic,” says David Nicolay, principal and lead designer at Evoke.
+“The materials used were intended to be representative of a simple West Coast modern design aesthetic,” explained David Nicolay, principal and lead designer at Evoke, to design:retail magazine in 2015.
 “We started working with white ash as the material for the walls; it complements the refined nature of the clothing.
 The combination of stained white ash, white panels, black ‘hot walls’ and copper accents were to ensure the product had an interesting background to sit upon, but still allowed the product to be the feature of the store and not compete with its surroundings.
 The added touches of copper throughout the store design were to further enhance the feeling of luxury.”